All Episodes

 Pole dancing and strip dance for cardio.

-I would think it's probably a way to get more women to pay to come to do the workout because there's some uh what component to it that goes beyond just doing your average ordinary Jane Fonda workout.
+When I would think that it's not for cardio, I would think it's probably a way to get more women to pay to come to do the workout because there's some component to it that goes beyond just doing your average ordinary Jane Fonda workout.

-That's probably the uh the allure, but I it just depresses me To find out what's happening to our culture.
+That's probably the allure, but it just depresses me to find out what's happening to our culture.

 I mean, it seems like once a month I learn of something going on out there that I don't know about that tells me, yeah, we've lost it.